CallumBeaney/CallumBeaney/README.md

 </table>
   </details>

-<h3>I like meeting and collaborating with people.<br>If any of what you see catches your interest or sparks an idea, say hi!</h3>
+<h3>I like meeting and collaborating with people.<br>If any of what you see catches your interest or sparks an idea do say hi</h3>